AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

 1. Click the download URL listed in the preceding section to download the installation package of ossutil.
 2. Decompress the downloaded installation package.
 Run the ossutil.bat file.
-3. Generate a configuration file.
-For more information about how to generate a configuration file, see [Generate a configuration file in interactive mode](#Linux).

-    You can run the following command to generate a configuration file:
+3. Run the following command to generate a configuration file:

     ```
     D:\ossutil>ossutil64.exe config
     ```

+4. Configure the configuration file as prompted.
+You can configure the configuration file in the same way as you generate configuration files in Linux.
+For more information, see [Generate a configuration file in interactive mode](#linux).

 ## Install ossutil on macOS

-1. Download the ossutil installation package.
+1. Run the following command to download the ossutil installation package:

     ```
     curl -o ossutilmac64 http://gosspublic.alicdn.com/ossutil/1.7.3/ossutilmac64
     ```

-2. Modify the execution permissions of the file.
+2. Run the following command to modify the execution permissions of the file:

     ```
     chmod 755 ossutilmac64
     ```

-3. Run the following command to generate configurations.
-For more information about how to generate a configuration file, see [Generate a configuration file in interactive mode](#Linux).
+3. Run the following command to generate a configuration file:

-    Run the following command:

     ```
     ./ossutilmac64 config
     ```

+4. Configure the configuration file as prompted.
+You can configure the configuration file in the same way as you generate configuration files in Linux.
+For more information, see [Generate a configuration file in interactive mode](#linux).

 ## Install ossutil on ARM systems

-1. Download the ossutil installation package.
+1. Run the following command to download the ossutil installation package:

     ```
     wget http://gosspublic.alicdn.com/ossutil/1.7.3/ossutilarm64
     ```

-2. Modify the execution permissions of the file.
+2. Run the following command to modify the execution permissions of the file:

     ```
     chmod 755 ossutilarm64
     ```

-3. Generate a configuration file.
-For more information about how to generate a configuration file, see [Generate a configuration file in interactive mode](#Linux).
+3. Run the following command to generate a configuration file:

-    Run the following command:

     ```
     ./ossutilarm64 config
     ```

+4. Configure the configuration file as prompted.
+You can configure the configuration file in the same way as you generate configuration files in Linux.
+For more information, see [Generate a configuration file in interactive mode](#linux).